mreka91/hacker-news/README.md

 ## Assignment

-This is our first christmas coding assignment at Yrgo.
+This is our first Christmas coding assignment at Yrgo.
 Our job is to create a Hacker News clone using only HTML, CSS, JavaScript, SQL and PHP.

 ## User stories